NORTH PARK BLOCKS CAMPUS

 The MFA in Collaborative Design, MA in Critical Theory and Creative Research, Low-Residency MFA in Visual Studies, and MFA in Print Media are housed here, while the MFA in Applied Craft and Design, jointly offered with Oregon College of Art and Craft, is housed across the Willamette River in the Bison Building (420 NE 9th).

-The Stagecraft Building is the 14,000 square foot home of PNCA’s Fabrication Labs for ceramics, wood, and metal, as well as studios for thesis students and students in the MFA in Visual Studies program.
-It is a short walk from the park on NW Johnson and 13th.
+A short walk from the main building, The Falcon Building at 321 NW Glisan is the home of PNCA’s Fabrication Labs for ceramics, wood, and metal, as well as studios for thesis students and students in the MFA in Visual Studies program.

 Call or Email